saketkc/pyro-rethinking/_sources/intro.md

 Statistical Rethinking with Pyro
 ================================

-This is a collection of [Pyro](http://pyro.ai/) code for the examples in [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.
+This is a collection of notebooks in [Pyro](http://pyro.ai/) for the code examples in [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.